 Bill Graham’s “The Tutor’s Toolbox” (1996) contains twenty-five useful techniques for teaching literacy.
 One of those techniques uses the newspaper for minor reading practices.

-In some cases, individual newspapers have their own programs and activities for English learners.
+In some cases, individual newspaper has its own programs and activities for English learners.

 The Palm Beach Post newspaper provided a workplace literacy program.
 That conducted six classes under three different programs, namely, Adult Basic Foundation, English as a Second Language, and High School Equivalency in preparation for the diploma programs.

 Aiex, Nola Kortner in his article “Newspapers as a Teaching Resource for Adult Learners”.
-Discusses the various methods of using newspapers to make the students learn:
+Discusses the various methods of using newspaper to make the students learn:

 - Using words from the newspaper headlines, ads, sports news or comics as elements to

 - Supplement the teaching.